foxford/event/docs/src/api/room/adjust.md

 [events](../event.md#event) according to _segments_ and
 [stream editing events](../event.md#stream-editing-events).

-The purpose is to keep events in sync with fragmented video stream and moderator edits.
+The purpose is to keep events in sync with a fragmented video stream and moderator's editions.

-For more information on how it works see [Room adjustment](../../impl/room_adjustment.md).
+For more information on how it works, see the [Room adjustment](../../impl/room_adjustment.md).

 This endpoint is intended for calling only a tenant.